 The aim of this site is to help you understand who we are, who we care for and what you can expect from the service.
-You can also view some specific information about the most common medications we use in Rheumatology.
-The purpose of this site is to allow you to look at this information as many times as you feel you need too.
+You can also view some specific information about the most common medications we use in rheumatology.

 Advice line service

 There are now two ways you can book an advice line call.
-You can do this by either using the online form or by contacting the Central Patient Booking Service (CPBS), on 01274 274274.
-You can also access us on your mobile by scanning the QR code link below.
+You can do this by either using the online form or by contacting the Central Patient Booking Service (CPBS) on 01274 274274.
+You can also access us on your mobile by scanning the QR code below.

-Also visit our trust web site for contact details, useful information and frequently asked questions.
+Visit our Rheumatology page for contact details, useful information and frequently asked questions.

 Virtual medicine clinic advice